What’s the Difference Between Cell Towers, Wi-Fi, and 5G?

 - Gaming: 5G offers a latency-free gaming experience unlike other wireless networks.
 Google’s Stadia service removes the need for local hardware and the need for a console or gaming computer.
 5G also offers the gaming computer more multiplayer games and promises to get rid of gaming lag.

-- Industrial 5G: 5G offers lightening-fast communication between devices, self-driving cars, assembly robotics, and an increase in industrial efficiency.
+- Industrial 5G: 5G offers lightning-fast communication between devices, self-driving cars, assembly robotics, and an increase in industrial efficiency.

 - Dulled concentration